Xenosb/learn.rb/chapters/00-git_and_setup/readme.md

 merging your *compare* branch.

-Add members of teaching staff as reviewers, write a title and explanation that make some sense - eg what have you modifed.
+Add members of teaching staff as reviewers, write a title and explanation that make some sense - e.g. what have you modified.
 Scroll down and see what has changed in the files.
 Removed files will be marked with red, added with green.
 Click *Create pull request*.

 ![Creating a pull request](./images/github-create-pr.png)